tmtsoftware/csw/docs/src/main/commons/testing.md

 It is always a good idea to write more unit test cases and relatively fewer component and integration tests.
 If you want to get an idea of how many tests you should have in different types of testing phases (Unit/Component/Integration), refer to this [blog](https://martinfowler.com/articles/practical-test-pyramid.html)

 Unit testing simple Scala/Java classes or objects is straightforward.
 You can mock external dependencies using Mockito.
-Refer to the [Mockito](#mockito) section for more details.
+Refer to the @ref:[Mockito](#mockito) section for more details.

 The following links provide guides for testing applications using different modules of Akka: